Updated: 2 days ago

 Get an air purifier or some air-purifying houseplants.
 Eliminating mold spores from your indoor air will help control allergic reactions.

 Keep bathrooms and basements clean and well-ventilated.
 Don’t let humidity build up in your bathroom or laundry room—always run the fan when you shower or open a window afterward.
 Clean any mold-prone areas with a white vinegar or bleach solution to help prevent mold growth.

 Repair any water damage.
 The number one cause of household mold growth is water damage!
 Inspect your home regularly for signs of leaks in the roof, foundation, and plumbing.

 Seek professional mold remediation.
 The best way to get rid of household mold and keep it from growing back is to hire an expert.
 Professional mold remediation services are the only truly effective way to eliminate mold from your home.

-Mold Remediation Services in Boston
+Mold Remediation Services in Spokane

 Household mold and asthma don’t mix!
 If there is mold in your home, the sooner you get it removed, the sooner your health will improve.
-The experts at My Pure Environment in Boston can help you get rid of mold for good.
+The experts at My Pure Environment in Spokane, Washington can help you get rid of mold for good.
 Our fast-acting, demolition-free mold removal services come with a 12-month guarantee.
 Start breathing easier—schedule a free initial inspection today.